COMP SCI 7204 - Advanced Programming Paradigms

 General Course Information

-Course Code COMP SCI 7204 Course Advanced Programming Paradigms Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange Y Prerequisites One of COMP SCI 1007, COMP SCI 1009, COMP SCI 1103, COMP SCI 1203, COMP SCI 2103 or COMP SCI 2202 Restrictions Master of Computing and Innovation, Graduate Diploma in Computer Science and Graduate Certificate in Computer Science students only.
+Course Code COMP SCI 7204 Course Advanced Programming Paradigms Coordinating Unit Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange Y Prerequisites One of COMP SCI 1007, COMP SCI 1009, COMP SCI 1103, COMP SCI 1203, COMP SCI 2103 or COMP SCI 2202 Restrictions Master of Computing and Innovation, Graduate Diploma in Computer Science and Graduate Certificate in Computer Science students only.
 Course Description A selection of topics from the following: Fundamental models of computation, illustrated by the lambda calculus.
 Different approaches to programming: functional and logic paradigms.
 Fundamental concepts of programming languages, including abstraction, binding, parameter passing, scope, control abstractions.
 Programming models expressed via Scheme: substitution model; map/reduce programming; environment model; object oriented model; a compositional programming model.
 Examples in application: map/reduce programming in Google and with Hadoop; flow-oriented programming for composition of web-services.
 Cloud computing platforms and programming models.

 Course Coordinator: Dr Mingyu Guo